MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-arc-servers-connectivity.md

 Azure Arc-enabled servers offer a [direct connectivity to Azure public endpoints](/azure/azure-arc/servers/agent-overview#networking-configuration).
 With this connectivity method, all machine agents will open a connection via the internet using a public endpoint.
 The Connected Machine agent for Linux and Windows communicates outbound to Azure in a secure manner using the HTTPS protocol (TCP/443).

-For using the direct connection method you need to review your internet access for the Connected Machine Agent.
+For using the direct connection method you need to review your internet access for the Connected Machine agent.
 It is a recommended practice to configure the [required network rules](/azure/azure-arc/servers/agent-overview#networking-configuration).

 #### Proxy server or Firewall connection (Optional)